DomenickD/DataScience-IEX-USF/Housing_Regression/Housing_app/README.md

 ## Conclusions

-* The Features that had the largest impact of teh Sale Price are: Above-grade living area (sq. ft.), Rates overall material and finish and Total basement area (sq. ft.).
+* The Features that had the largest impact of the Sale Price are: Above-grade living area (sq. ft.), Rates overall material and finish and Total basement area (sq. ft.).

 * Surprisingly, the size of the lot did not play as large a role in the Sale Price as previously thought.